walshbr/walshbr.github.io/pages/cv.md

 Other Publications

+* Co-editor with Gregory Palermo and Kelly Hammond, Issue 18 of the Journal of Interactive Technology and Pedagogy with a special forum on data and computational pedagogy ([forthcoming](https://jitp.commons.gc.cuny.edu/call-for-submissions/)).
 * "<i>Prism</i> and Reading's Shape" solicited for edited collection <i><em>Pataphysics Then &amp; Now</em></i> (forthcoming).
 * "A Humanists Cookbook for Natural Language Processing in Python", with Rebecca Draughon (in progress).
 * "<a href="http://jacket2.org/commentary/remixing-sound-archive-cut-poetry-recordings">Remixing the Sound Archive: Cut-up Poetry Recordings</a>," <em>Clipping</em>, series in <em>Jacket2</em>, January 5, 2018.